Positions of the feet in ballet: Fifth position

-Fifth position should form two parallel lines with your feet.
-The heel of the front foot should be in contact with the big toe of the other, and the heel of the back foot should be in contact with the last toe of the front foot.
+In fifth position, the feet are parallel, with the heel of the front foot in contact with the big toe of back foot, and the heel of the back foot in contact with the last toe of the front foot.

 Lifar's additional positions

+Serge Lifar (1905–1986) codified two additional positions known as the sixth and seventh positions, with the feet turned in, not out like the first five positions.

+Sixth position

+In Lifar's sixth position, the legs are turned in with the feet side-by-side and parallel.

 Seventh position

 Similar to fourth position, but performed en pointe with heels in center with each other.
 There are two seventh positions, determined by whether the left or right foot is placed in front.